Easy Corn Chowder Recipe

 How to Make Corn Stock

 The base of this corn chowder recipe is corn stock.
-It’s easy to make and adds so much flavor to the soup.
-You can skip this step if you’re using canned or frozen corn.
-Here’s how to make it:
+It's easy to make, and by using the whole cob of corn, it draws the corn's rich and sweet flavor into the soup.
+You can skip this step if you're using canned or frozen corn.
+Here's how to make it:

 - Cut the kernels from the cobs using a sharp pairing knife and set them aside.